GuidodiPasquo/AeroVECTOR/README.md

 4. pyserial

 **Without the optional dependencies, the 3D graphics and Software in the Loop modules will not work.**
-If someone is capable of making an .exe that works with VPython, please let me know.
+If someone can make an .exe that works with VPython, please let me know.

 ## How To
 The setup of the rocket is fairly simple.
 However, the program is not meant for designing the rocket.
 Open Rocket is a more comfortable option.